Pankajmalhan/Angular4-with-Redux/README.md

 ## Install Packages

-Run 'npm install' command to install all the node_modules packgages.
+Run `npm install` command to install all the node_modules packgages.